department-of-veterans-affairs/vets-website/_disability/5-exposure-gulf-war-illness.md

 Yes, if:

 - You served in the Southwest Asia theater of operations during the Gulf War period, or in Afghanistan on or after September 19, 2001.
-- Your diagnosed or undiagnosed chronic conditions appeared during a qualifying period of active service or appeared prior to December 31, 2016, with a disability rating of 10% or more
+- Your diagnosed or undiagnosed chronic conditions appeared during a qualifying period of active service or appeared prior to December 31, 2016, with a disability rating of 10% or more.
 - There exists no other cause for your disability or illness than service in the Southwest Asia theater of military operations or Afghanistan, and
-- For those who served in Afghanistan, a qualifying infectious disease (brucellosis, campylobacter jejuni, coxiella burnetii (Q fever), malaria, mycobacterium tuberculosis, nontyphoid salmonella, shigella, visceral leishmaniasis, or West Nile virus) that began
-- During a qualifying period of service, or
-- Within 1 year from the date of separation from a qualifying period of service (except malaria, which may manifest more than 1 year after qualifying service if standard or accepted medical principles indicate that the incubation period commenced during a qualifying period of service, and visceral leishmaniasis or tuberculosis, which may manifest more than 1 year after service)
+- Those who served in Afghanistan have a qualifying infectious disease (brucellosis, campylobacter jejuni, coxiella burnetii (Q fever), malaria, mycobacterium tuberculosis, nontyphoid salmonella, shigella, visceral leishmaniasis, or West Nile virus) that began either during a qualifying period of service or within one year from the date of separation from a qualifying period of service (except malaria, which may manifest more than one year after qualifying service if standard or accepted medical principles indicate that the incubation period commenced during a qualifying period of service, and visceral leishmaniasis or tuberculosis, which may manifest more than 1 year after service).
 - Your disability existed for six months or more, and
-- You were discharged under conditions other than dishonorable
+- You were discharged under conditions other than dishonorable.

  </div>